Defense Innovation Board's AI Principles Project

 The first roundtable took place at Harvard University on January 22, 2019.
 Due to the federal government closure at the time, the corresponding public listening session had to be canceled.

 The second roundtable took place at Carnegie Mellon University on March 13, 2019, and the public listening session took place the following day, on March 14.
 Watch the public listening session below and read the transcript, including the public comments, here.
+To view public comments submitted in advance of this session, as well as those submitted in advance of the January session, click here.

 The third roundtable took place at Stanford University on April 26, preceded by the public listening session on April 25.
 Watch the public listening session below and read the transcript, including the public comments, here.
+To view public comments submitted in advance of this session, click here.

 The following individuals participated in a roundtable discussion with DIB members and shared their individual perspective on the topic.
 These individuals and their organizations do not necessarily endorse the principles or any other product that ultimately results from the DIB's expert consultations.
 We are grateful for their participation in the project by sharing their insights, experiences, and perspectives.